ghedamat/ghedamat.github.com/_posts/2020-07-08-an-introduction-to-nix-shell.md

 # Short version

-On June 26th I gave a short talk at our [Toronto Elixir Meetup](https://www.meetup.com/TorontoElixir/events/270441307/), this post is an extended version of that talk.
+On June 26th I gave a short talk at our [Toronto Nix Meetup](https://www.meetup.com/NixToronto/events/271227144/), this post is an extended version of that talk.
 <!--more-->

 If you are in a rush, you can skim through the slides here: